skguitarr/linuxConfig/README.md

 3)  Set up the firewall to only allow the 3 ports:  2200, 80, 123.
 4)  Created user grader and gave sudo access.
 5)  Created public and private keys with sshkeygen, installed the public keys on the server in the .ssh directories.
-6)  Setup wsgi for Python 2.
+6)  Set up wsgi for Python 2.
 7)  Set up the catalog database by installing postgresql, creating "catalog" user after sudo su to postgres user, created catalog DB, ran DB setup files.
 8)  Set up wsgi and __init__.py files in /var/www/FlaskApp dirs.
 Changed original python file to __init__.py.
 9)  Updated the python DB setup files and __init__.py file to point to the postgresql catalog DB.